 Screen Test

-A screen test lets you see charts about how your tv is working.
 For people trained in reading these charts, you can learn a lot about your TV’s function.
-Even if you only understand some basic TV concepts, these may help you figure out what is wrong with your set.
+Even if you only understand some basic TV concepts, these may help you determine what is wrong with your set.

 White Balance